+Nothing is more vanilla than Andy Griffith.
 The vanilla for this classic comes from the island, Ile Bourbon, from which the vanilla was originally sourced and not the bottle stashed directly underneath the counter (kidding of course).
 Ile Bourbon, now known as Reunion, lies directly off the coast of Africa in the Indian Ocean.
-We use pastured milk and cream from Saratoga Springs to create a sweet, creamy vanilla sensation.

 The African island of Madagascar provides us with this single-estate dark chocolate.
 The result is a decadent, rich sorbet often mistaken for ice cream because of its creamy, milky texture.